 - CHURCH OF THE NATIVITY OF OUR LADY

 - KREMLIN SQUARES

-The Patriarch's Palace is one of the best and rarest monuments of Moscow mid XVIIth century's civil architecture.
-The Palace was erected in 1653-1655 by Russian masters on Patriarch Nikon's order on the place of more ancient constructions of the Metropolitan and later Patriarch's Estate in the Moscow Kremlin.
-Nowadays, the Patriarch's Palace is one of Moscow Kremlin Museums.
+The Patriarch's Palace is a rare and one of the best monuments of civil architecture in mid-17th-century Moscow.
+It was erected on the order of Patriarch Nikon in 1653-1655 by Russian craftsmen in the place of the former buildings of the Metropolitan and then Patriarchal courts in the Moscow Kremlin.

-Of special interest is the palace's Cross Chamber, a ceremonial reception hall of Patriarch Nikon of 280 sq.m. area covered with a closed vault with no support, which was an innovative achievement in the Russian architectural practice of that time.
-The Cross Chamber became a model to be followed in construction of large monasteries' refectories and played a key role in recognition of the open hall area's beauty.
+The Palace's Cross Chamber (or Chrism Chamber) is of especial interest — a 280 sq.m. ceremonial reception hall of Patriarch Nikon covered with a cloister vault with no support, which was an innovative achievement in the Russian architectural practice of that time.
+The Cross Chamber became a model for constructing refectories in large monasteries and played a role in affirming the beauty of an open space hall.